 - The environment: Commercial buildings account for 30 to 40 percent of energy use, so smarter energy consumption now can have a big impact on sustainability.
 Smart technologies can make buildings “greener” and improve the environment at large as well as the environment for occupants.
 In addition to improving energy efficiency, sensors can also monitor air quality within the building and more.

 Aside from these direct benefits, smart building technologies can help managers and executives in your organization make better decisions.
 Being informed about use, employee preferences, and the like can help you make adjustments to their environment and recommend best practices.

-Check back with future blog posts to read about more 2018 tech trends, including cloud services, virtual workspaces, and others.
+Check back with future blog posts to read about more tech trends, including hybrid work and collaboration, virtual workspaces, and more.
 In the meantime, read more about improving control systems in your meeting rooms.